Diane-4P/family-favourites/README.md

 ### Imagery

-The hero image for the home page was sourced from the [Bluebell Farm](https://www.farmhouseinns.co.uk/pubs/worcestershire/bluebell-farm).
+The hero image for the home page was sourced from the [Bluebell Farm's](https://www.farmhouseinns.co.uk/pubs/worcestershire/bluebell-farm) header image.
 As my favourite dinner is a Sunday roast carvery lunch I used this image as it was striking with its carved meats and Yorkshire puddings.

 ****